Mom’s Cinnamon Zucchini Bread With A Twist

 Why We Love This Recipe

-- Great use of summer produce.
-Zucchini (also called “courgette”) is a summer squash, and recipes featuring this fruit seem to be everywhere in warmer months.
+- Great use of veggies.
 If you’re looking for a way to use up your zucchini surplus, this is an excellent option.
 In the United States, you can also usually find zucchini in grocery stores all year long.

 - Dessert bread that’s also full of nutrients.
-While this is technically sweet quick bread, it’s not overly sweet in flavor, so could also be a breakfast option.
+This quick bread is not overly sweet in flavor.
 It’s also full of antioxidants and other nutrients, like vitamin A, folate, and potassium.
-Using zucchini like this is a great way to sneak produce, and a green one at that, into baked goods.
+Using zucchini like this is a great way to sneak a green vegetable into baked goods.

 - Soft, spongy, and moist, with interesting textural variation.
 Each slice of this zucchini bread is like an explosion of juicy golden raisins and toasty walnuts.
 The zucchini and applesauce give this bread a ton of moisture too, so it won’t dry out after it’s cooked.

 - Not fussy.
-We love that there isn’t much preparation required in this recipe, aside from grating the zucchini and toasting the walnuts (or you can buy pre-toasted).
-There’s no need to peel the zucchini or squeeze out the liquid.
-In fact, that liquid helps keep the bread soft and moist too.
+We love that there isn’t much preparation required in this recipe.
+You don’t need to peel the zucchini or squeeze out the liquid (the liquid actually helps keep the bread soft and moist).

-- Wet ingredients – the wet ingredients include eggs, brown and granulated sugars, neutral oil, vanilla extract, and unsweetened applesauce.
+- Wet ingredients – eggs, brown and granulated sugars, neutral oil, vanilla extract, and unsweetened applesauce.

-- Zucchini – for this recipe, you’ll want a medium-large zucchini.
-Once it’s grated, it should make about 2 cups of volume.
+- Zucchini – you’ll want a medium-large zucchini, which should make about 2 cups of volume once shredded.

-- Other mix-ins – we love the squishy, juicy, slightly tart flavor of golden raisins in this bread.
-They plump up when they bake and taste like little fruity flavor bombs.
-We also add toasted walnuts for protein and texture.
+- Other mix-ins – golden raisins and toasted walnuts add juicy, tart flavor (raisins) and protein and texture (walnuts).
 If you’re allergic to nuts, you can leave them out.

 How to Make This Zucchini Bread